 |Roll tightly (this photo was taken from my old set of photos)|

 |Roll in breadcrumbs, Yes, I was OC and used a scale for each dough piece.|

 Bake at 475 ºF for 10 minutes then lower the temp to 350 and continue baking until golden brown.
 (If you have too much for one-time serving and want to reheat these in the future, bake only for about 10 minutes initially, so when you reheat they won't look burnt.
 I reheat 2-3 pieces for merienda in an oven toaster at 350 deg F for about 3 minutes or so.).

 (If you want them really mestisahin, bake at 325ºF for 15 to 20 minutes.)

-You may want to let these stay on the pan so that their bottoms soak up the melted caramel until the caramel solidifies into sort of candy.
+You may want to let these stay on the pan for a while so that their bottoms soak up the melted caramel until the caramel solidifies into sort of candy.
 Then transfer to the cooling rack to cool completely before you store in ziploc bags.

 STORING: When you cannot eat all freshly baked spanish bread, after cooling in the wire rack for about 30 minutes, they should be warm (not hot) or almost room temp.
 That is the perfect timing to place them in ziploc bags and close.
 Observe after several minutes if they sweat.
 If they do, open the bag and let the excess moisture evaporate some more, wipe the sweat inside the bag with paper towel.
 Whey they do not sweat anymore, close bag tightly.
 When done at the right timing, your spanish bread will remain soft for 3 days without having to reheat them.
 But then, I myself prefer heating them up in oven toaster for about 3 minutes.
 And these do not last more than 3 days (or even a day!) for my family.